psychotimmy/aoc2019/README.md

 # Advent of Code 2019

-Advent of Code 2019 in modern Fortran
+Advent of Code 2019 in Modern Fortran

 gfortran on RaspberryPiOS (Debian trixie)